Uniquely identifiable characteristics: there is no other plant quite like this.

 Teucrolivin A, and

-Plants of Genus Teucrium, which includes Wood Sage and Wall Germander, contain the toxic furano neo-clerodane diterpenoids.
+Plants of Genus Teucrium, which includes Wood Sage and Wall Germander, contain the hepatotoxic furano neo-clerodane diterpenoids (although Teucrine itself is not a furano compound).